 I hold appointments as adjunct full professor at the University of California, Berkeley, School of Information (where I am resident) and the School of Law.
-For the past 9 years, I have taught computer crime law, privacy law, internet law, and a seminar on the Federal Trade Commission.
+For the past 9 years, I have taught at UC Berkeley Law (computer crime law, privacy law, internet law, and a seminar on the Federal Trade Commission).
 Speaking of the FTC, I just completed a book about the agency, Federal Trade Commission Privacy Law and Policy (Cambridge University Press 2016).
 I am a faculty director of the Berkeley Center for Law & Technology and an elected member of the American Law Institute.

 My research has focused upon attitudes towards privacy, online profiling and tracking, and finding new ways to curb identity theft.
 My work on the last topic was profiled by the Times in 2007.
 I'm especially proud of student work done here--with Ashkan Soltani and a group of undergraduate students, we demonstrated the use of Flash Cookies on popular web sites and their use as persistent trackers by advertising networks.
 This follows the KnowPrivacy Report, a successful attempt to enumerate the state of web tracking.
 I am now principal investigator (with Dean Shankar Sastry) on a NSF-funded effort to promote graduate education for students who have been educationally or economically disadvantaged, and an investigator on three other NSF projects focusing upon computer security, social factors in computer misuse, and privacy and security issues in future internet architectures.

 Much of my work is done in collaboration with George Washington University Law School Professor Daniel J. Solove.
 We edit the SSRN Information Privacy Law eJournal; run the Privacy Law Scholars Conference, an academic paper workshop for privacy professors and practitioners; and the Privacy Law Salon.